|Nutrition Facts (per serving)|

-Cauliflower has taken over the culinary world the past few years giving us cauliflower pizza crust, cauliflower mashed potatoes and, most prevalent of all, cauliflower rice.
+Cauliflower has taken over the culinary world the past few years giving us cauliflower pizza crust, creamy mashed cauliflower, and, most prevalent of all, cauliflower rice.
 So, is cauliflower really that versatile and can it really stand in for rice?
 The answer is absolutely yes.

 Serve this as a side dish, a vegetarian entree, or add in some grilled chicken or shrimp for a one-pan healthy and low-carb meal.